Formerly W3CPO, now

 I had an unfinished Kenwood KB-1 knob lying around, so I drilled it for a 1/4 in. shaft, and installed it on my 700S.
 It works great.
 It allows me to spin across the bands with ease.
 I countersunk the screws for the inner plastic knob so I could tuck the KB-1 knob in as close as possible.

 I've kicked around the idea of selling this radio, but it has a very sensitive receiver, and it's fun to work contacts with.
 It puts out 100 watts PEP on 10, 15, 20, and 80 meters.
 It also has an 11 meter crystal in the 10B position, courtesy of the CB'er who owned it before me.
-It was an unholy electrical mess when I bought it for $140 (on eBay, of course).
+It was an unholy electrical mess when I bought it (on eBay, of course).
 All of the trimmers were way off, three ferrite slugs were cracked from using metal tools, and a mystery brown wire had been cut.
 Apparently the former owner read a frequently-quoted Internet article that says the FT-101E can hear on 11 meters, but it won't transmit until a brown wire near the band switch is cut.
-That article applied to the earlier version with the 11-meter switch position, not this one.
+That article applied to the earlier version with the 11-meter switch position.
 Naturally, the brown wire he cut was in a location where only an insect could get to it to repair it.

 THE "MODERN" rigs